ArchHem/KerrGeodesics.jl/README.md

 # TODO's

-* Better spacial coherence (reorder warp tiles to morton-like order inside the image frame, hopefully will cause less stalls) DONE
+* Better spacial coherence (reorder warp tiles to morton-like order inside the image frame, hopefully will cause less stalls) - Done, clear, if small, effect on benchmarks vs column-major.
-* Improve camera abstraction (pass a SubStruct object to the constructor function) DONE
+* Improve camera abstraction (pass a SubStruct object to the constructor function) - Done.
-* Better timestepping heuretics/calibration
+* Better timestepping heuretics/calibration - Semi-done.
+API implemented for such.

 # Far-shot TODOs

-* Pre-render kernel sampler rays
+* Pre-render kernel sampler rays for improved warp coherence
-* Backed specific texture memory for the sampler (unlikely, its not the bottleneck)
+* Backend specific texture memory for the sampler (unlikely, its not the bottleneck)
-* Enzyme generated pixels/frames
+* Enzyme generated pixels/frames - use autodifferentation over camera params + 4-velocity to generate interpolated rays and their termination condion.
-* Test CUDA
+* Test CUDA and other backend

 # Literature and projects used